-The National Poisons Information Service (NPIS) is the UK Departments of Health approved, and Public Health England commissioned, national service that provides expert advice on all aspects of acute and chronic poisoning.
+The National Poisons Information Service (NPIS) is the UK Departments of Health approved, and UK Health Security Agency (HSA) commissioned, national service that provides expert advice on all aspects of acute and chronic poisoning.
 Our clinical management advice is delivered either via telephone or through our bespoke database - TOXBASE®.

 The role of the NPIS is to reduce the burden of healthcare associated with poisoning by the provision of rapidly available, consistent and evidence-based advice to front-line NHS healthcare professionals.
 The purpose of this advice is to facilitate optimal clinical management of patients with confirmed or suspected poisoning and those who are (or may be) exposed to medicines or other potential poisons during pregnancy.
 Where toxicity is low, NPIS offers advice to minimise unnecessary hospital attendances and admissions.

 The service comprises four Units, based in Birmingham, Cardiff, Edinburgh and Newcastle.
 Each Unit is staffed by Consultant Clinical Toxicologists and Specialists in Poisons Information who work together to provide a seamless national service that has been established for 50 years.

 NPIS is funded mainly through ‘Government Grant in Aid’ from the UK Health Departments, some contract income and some research income.

 Bespoke advice on individual cases of poisoning is available to healthcare professionals via the NPIS 24h telephone service.

 The NPIS national telephone support service consists of a network of Specialists in Poisons Information based at four provider Units.
 Supporting them is a team of on-call consultant clinical toxicologists, attached to major teaching hospitals and therefore with first hand experience in the management of poisoning.